phramusca/RomManager/README.md

 ### Read gamelist.xml

-Reads "gamelist.xml" from each destination subfolder (each console) and updates table.
+Reads [gamelist.xml](https://github.com/recalbox/recalbox-emulationstation/blob/master/GAMELISTS.md) from each destination subfolder (each console) and updates table.

+The [gamelist.xml](https://github.com/recalbox/recalbox-emulationstation/blob/master/GAMELISTS.md) file defines metadata for a system's games, such as a name, image (like a screenshot or box art), description, release date, and rating.

 Note that "RomManager.ods" is NOT (yet) updated.